commitd/invest-server/documentation/docs/server.extension-points.md

 ## Implementing a plugin

-In order to implement a plugin you should create a class which implements on of the above.
+In order to implement a plugin you should create a class which implements one of the above.

 The interfaces have default implementation for many of their methods, leaving the developer able to postpone some aspects of customisations until later if they follow the conventions.
 We recommend that plugin developers override methods which provide support to the user (eg the description of what the plugin does).